zhuochun/md-writer/README.md

 }
 ```

-If you are using Jekyll, [checkout the scripts to generate these files](https://gist.github.com/fe127356bcf8c07ae1fb.git).
+If you are using Jekyll, [add these scripts](https://gist.github.com/zhuochun/fe127356bcf8c07ae1fb) to your site.

-Upload the `JSON` files to your website and add the URLs in `Preferences` page (search `Md Writer` package).
+Upload the generated `JSON` files to your website and add the URLs in `Preferences` page (search `Md Writer` package).

 ## Progress